Deep Probabilistic Supervision for Image Classification: Methodology

-which accumulates the noisy measurements into sample-specific distributions over the class probabilities $\mathbf{y}$.
+accumulating noisy measurements into sample-specific distributions over class probabilities $\mathbf{y}$.
 To predict the distribution over the labels, we use the posterior predictive distribution.
 However, because the quality of measurements is expected to improve during training (as the model learns), the measurement noise is non-stationary.
-Standard Bayesian updating would weight early, noisy observations equally to later, more accurate ones.
+Standard Bayesian updating would weight early, noisier observations equally to later, more accurate ones.
 To address this, we adopt a discounted Bayesian model \citep{west2006chapter7}, effectively forgetting old evidence to adapt to the improving network.
 For a discounting factor $\gamma \in [0,1]$, we have $\bm\alpha_i^t=\gamma\bm\alpha^{t-1}_i +\hat{\mathbf{y}}_i^{t}$, yielding the update rules

 for $A_i^{t}=\sum_{j=1}^k \alpha_{ij}^t$.